Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 Point A is located in the 4th zone, as indicated by the first digit of the coordinate at given.

-9. Measurement of line lengths, directional angles and azimuths on the map, determination of the angle of inclination of the line specified on the map.
+9. Measuring the lengths of lines, directional angles and azimuths on the map, determining the angle of inclination of the line specified on the map.

-To determine the distance between points of the terrain (objects, objects) on the map, using a numerical scale, you need to measure the distance between these points in centimeters on the map and multiply the resulting number by the magnitude of the scale.
+To determine on a map the distance between terrain points (objects, objects), using a numerical scale, you need to measure on the map the distance between these points in centimeters and multiply the resulting number by the scale value.

 A small distance is easier to determine using a linear scale.
-To do this, it is enough to use a compass-measuring device, the solution of which is equal to the distance between the given points on the map, to apply to a linear scale and take a reading in meters or kilometers.
+To do this, it is enough to apply a measuring compass, the opening of which is equal to the distance between given points on the map, to a linear scale and take a reading in meters or kilometers.

-To measure the curves, the “step” of the measuring compass is set so that it corresponds to an integer number of kilometers, and an integer number of “steps” is laid on the segment measured on the map.
-A distance that does not fit into an integer number of "steps" of a compass-measuring device is determined using a linear scale and added to the resulting number of kilometers.
+To measure curves, the “step” of the measuring compass is set so that it corresponds to an integer number of kilometers, and an integer number of “steps” is plotted on the segment measured on the map.
+The distance that does not fit into the whole number of “steps” of the measuring compass is determined using a linear scale and added to the resulting number of kilometers.

-Measuring directional angles and azimuths on the map
+Measuring directional angles and azimuths on a map

 .

 We connect points 1 and 2.
-Measure the angle.
+We measure the angle.
 The measurement is carried out using a protractor, it is located parallel to the median, then the angle of inclination is reported clockwise.

-Determination of the angle of inclination of the line specified on the map.
+Determining the angle of inclination of a line specified on the map.

-The determination takes place exactly according to the same principle as finding the directional angle.
+The determination follows exactly the same principle as finding the directional angle.

-10. Direct and inverse geodesic problem on the plane.
-In the computational processing of measurements made on the ground, as well as in the design of engineering structures and calculations for transferring projects to nature, it becomes necessary to solve direct and inverse geodetic problems. .
-By known coordinates NS 1 and at 1 point 1, directional angle 1-2 and distance d 1-2 to point 2, you need to calculate its coordinates NS 2 ,at 2 .
+10. Direct and inverse geodetic problem on a plane.
+When performing computational processing of measurements taken on the ground, as well as when designing engineering structures and making calculations to transfer projects into reality, the need arises to solve direct and inverse geodetic problems.
+Direct geodetic problem .
+By known coordinates X 1 and at 1 point 1, directional angle 1-2 and distance d 1-2 to point 2 you need to calculate its coordinates X 2 ,at 2 .

 Rice.
 3.5.
 To the solution of direct and inverse geodetic problems

-The coordinates of point 2 are calculated by the formulas (Fig. 3.5): (3.4) where NS,at coordinate increments equal to
+The coordinates of point 2 are calculated using the formulas (Fig. 3.5): (3.4) where X,atcoordinate increments equal to

 (3.5)

-Inverse geodesic problem .
-By known coordinates NS 1 ,at 1 points 1 and NS 2 ,at 2 points 2 you need to calculate the distance between them d 1-2 and directional angle 1-2.
-From formulas (3.5) and Fig. 3.5 it is seen that.
-(3.6) To determine the directional angle 1-2, we use the arctangent function.
-In this case, we will take into account that computer programs and microcalculators give out the main value of the arctangent = , lying in the range 90 + 90, while the desired directional angle can have any value in the range 0360.
+Inverse geodetic problem .
+By known coordinates X 1 ,at 1 points 1 and X 2 ,at 2 points 2 need to calculate the distance between them d 1-2 and directional angle 1-2.
+From formulas (3.5) and Fig. 3.5 it is clear that.
+(3.6) To determine the directional angle 1-2, we use the arctangent function.
+At the same time, we take into account that computer programs and microcalculators give the main value of the arctangent= , lying in the range90+90, while the desired directional anglecan have any value in the range 0360.

-The formula for the transition from k depends on the coordinate quarter in which the given direction is located or, in other words, on the signs of the differences y=y 2 y 1 and x=NS 2 NS 1 (see table 3.1 and fig. 3.6).
+The formula for transition from kdepends on the coordinate quarter in which the given direction is located or, in other words, on the signs of the differences y=y 2 y 1 and  x=X 2 X 1 (see table 3.1 and figure 3.6).
 Table 3.1

 Rice.
 3.6.
-Directional angles and main values of the arctangent in I, II, III and IV quarters
+Directional angles and main arctangent values in the I, II, III and IV quarters

-The distance between the points is calculated by the formula
+The distance between points is calculated using the formula

 (3.6) or in another way - according to the formulas (3.7)

-Programs for solving direct and inverse geodetic problems are equipped, in particular, with electronic tacheometers, which makes it possible to determine the coordinates of the observed points directly during field measurements, calculate angles and distances for stakeout work.
+In particular, electronic tacheometers are equipped with programs for solving direct and inverse geodetic problems, which makes it possible to directly determine the coordinates of observed points during field measurements and calculate angles and distances for alignment work.

-A geographic coordinate system is necessary in order to accurately determine the location of an object on the Earth's surface.
-As you know, this system consists of latitude and longitude.
-The first element from this system is the angle between the local zenith (noon) and the equatorial plane, ranging from 0 to 90 degrees west or east of the equatorial boundary.
-Longitude is the angle formed by two planes: the meridian passing through a given point in the terrain and the Greenwich meridian, i.e. zero point.
-From the latter, the longitude begins, ranging from 0 to 180 degrees east and west (east and west longitude).
-Knowing how to navigate the terrain using latitude and longitude will help you communicate your exact coordinates in case of an emergency, when you find yourself in an unfamiliar place that is not indicated on the map, or get lost in the forest.
-You can find out how you can determine the latitude and longitude of your location below.
+A system of geographic coordinates is necessary in order to accurately determine the location of an object on the Earth's surface.
+As you know, this system consists of geographic latitude and longitude.
+The first element of this system is the angle between the local zenith (noon) and the equatorial plane, ranging from 0 to 90 degrees west or east of the equatorial boundary.
+Longitude is the angle formed by two planes: the meridian passing through a given point in the area and the Greenwich meridian, i.e. zero point.
+From the latter, the longitude count begins, ranging from 0 to 180 degrees east and west (eastern and western longitude).
+Knowing how to navigate the terrain using latitude and longitude will help you communicate your exact coordinates if an emergency occurs. emergency situation when you find yourself in an unfamiliar place that is not marked on the map, or get lost in the forest.
+You can learn more about how you can determine the latitude and longitude of your location.

-Clock for determining the location by width and longitude
+Clock for determining location by latitude and longitude

-How to determine a location by latitude and longitude
+How to determine a place by latitude and longitude

-Determination of the local geographic longitude is carried out using ordinary clocks.
-To do this, it is necessary to set the exact time of the location on them at the moment.
-Then you should determine the time of local noon, a time-tested method will help in this: you need to find a meter or one and a half meter stick, stick it vertically into the ground.
-The length of the drop shadow line will indicate the time intervals that need to be detected.
-The moment when the shadow will be the shortest is the local zenith, i.e. the gnomon shows exactly 12 noon, while the direction of the shadow is from south to north.
+Determination of local geographic longitude is carried out using ordinary watches.
+To do this you need to install on them exact time location in this moment.
+Then you should determine the time of local noon, a time-tested method will help with this: you need to find a meter or one and a half meter stick and stick it vertically into the ground.
+The length of the line of the falling shadow will indicate the time intervals that need to be detected.
+The moment when the shadow is shortest is the local zenith, i.e. The gnomon shows exactly 12 noon, and the direction of the shadow is from south to north.

-Once the longitude value has been found, you can begin to determine the latitude value of a particular area.
-First, you need to determine the duration of the daytime, which starts at sunrise and ends at sunset.
-Next, you need to draw up a nomogram, i.e. determination of latitude: on the left, the value of the duration of daylight hours is indicated, on the right - the date.
-If you combine these values, you can determine the intersection of the latitude with the midpoint.
-The location found will represent the local latitude.
-When determining latitude relative to the southern hemisphere, add 6 months to the required date.
-The second method is to find latitude using a conventional protractor: for this, a plumb line (thread with a weight) is fixed in the center of this tool, and its base is aimed at the Pole Star.
+Once the longitude value has been found, you can begin to determine the latitude value of a specific area.
+First you need to determine the length of daylight hours, which begins with sunrise and ends with sunset.
+Next, you need to create a nomogram, i.e. determination of latitude: on the left side the value of daylight hours is indicated, on the right - the date.
+If you combine these values, you can determine where latitude intersects with middle part.
+The location found will indicate the local latitude.
+When determining latitude relative to the southern hemisphere, add 6 months to required date.
+The second method is to find latitude using a conventional protractor: for this, a plumb line (thread with a weight) is fixed in the center of this instrument, and its base is pointed at the North Star.
 The angle formed by the plumb line and the base of the protractor must be reduced by 90 degrees, i.e. subtract this value from its value.
-The value of this angle indicates the height of the Pole Star, i.e. the height of the pole above the horizon.
-Since the latitude is equal to the value of the pole above the horizon of a particular place, this value will indicate its degree.
+The value of this angle shows the height of the North Star, i.e. the height of the pole above the horizon.
+Since geographic latitude is equal to the magnitude of the pole above the horizon of a particular place, this value will indicate its degree.

 Geographical coordinates determine the position of a point on the earth's surface.
-Geographic coordinates are spherical and consist of latitude and longitude.
+Geographic coordinates are based on the spherical principle and consist of latitude and longitude.

-Latitude- the angle between the local direction of the zenith and the plane of the equator, measured from 0 ° to 90 ° on both sides of the equator.
-The geographic latitude of points lying in the northern hemisphere (northern latitude) is considered to be positive, the latitude of points in the southern hemisphere is negative.
-It is customary to speak of latitudes close to the poles as high, but about those close to the equator - how about low.
+Latitude- the angle between the local zenith direction and the equatorial plane, measured from 0° to 90° on both sides of the equator.
+The geographic latitude of points lying in the northern hemisphere (northern latitude) is usually considered positive, the latitude of points in southern hemisphere- negative.
+It is customary to speak of latitudes close to the poles as high, and about those close to the equator - as about low.

-Longitude- the angle between the plane of the meridian passing through the given point and the plane of the initial zero meridian, from which the longitude is measured.
-Longitudes from 0 ° to 180 ° east of the prime meridian are called eastern, to the west - western.
-Eastern longitudes are considered to be positive, while western longitudes are considered negative.
+Longitude- the angle between the plane of the meridian passing through a given point and the plane of the initial prime meridian, from which longitude is measured.
+Longitudes from 0° to 180° east of the prime meridian are called eastern, and to the west - western.
+Eastern longitudes are considered to be positive, western longitudes are considered negative.

 Geographic coordinates recording format

-Geographic coordinates of one point can be expressed in different formats.
-Depending on whether minutes and seconds are represented as values from 0 to 60 or from 0 to 100 (decimal places).
+Geographic coordinates of a single point can be expressed in different formats.
+Depending on whether minutes and seconds are represented as values from 0 to 60 or from 0 to 100 (decimals).

-The coordinate format is usually written as follows: DD- degrees, MM- minutes, SS- seconds, if minutes and seconds are presented as decimal fractions, then they simply write DD.DDDD...
+The coordinate format is usually written as follows: DD- degrees, MM- minutes, SS- seconds, if minutes and seconds are presented as decimals, then they are written simply DD.DDDD.
 For example:

 3. DD.DDDDD: 50.67916 E, 40.841666 N - decimal degrees

-Why you need to know the coordinates of your home
+Why do you need to know the coordinates of your home?

-Often, houses in summer cottages and many villages do not have a clear navigation consisting of signs with street names and house numbers, or even houses with signs with numbers can be scattered throughout the village in random order (historically, as the village is being built up).
-There are times when everything is fine with navigation in the settlement, but not all car GPS-navigators have such a house or street.
-Residents of such houses have a long and, as a rule, confusing explanation of how to get to them using different landmarks.
-In this case, it is easier to give the coordinates of the house, because any car navigator can pave the way along the coordinates.
+Often, houses in holiday villages and many villages do not have clear navigation consisting of signs with street names and house numbers, or even houses with signs with numbers can be scattered throughout the village in a random order (historically established as the village was developed).
+There are times when everything is fine with navigation in a populated area, but not all car GPS navigators have such a house or street.
+Residents of such houses have to explain for a long time and, as a rule, confusingly how to get to them using different landmarks.
+In this case, it is easier to give the coordinates of the house, because any car navigator can plot the route using the coordinates.

-To work out the technical possibility of connecting the Internet in a country house, we also ask our customers to provide the coordinates of the house, especially if it is not located at the address on any of the online cartographic services.
+To work out the technical feasibility of connecting to the Internet in a country house, we also ask our customers to provide the coordinates of the house, especially if it is not located at the address on any of the online mapping services.

-Currently, the most famous online cartographic services with a search function are Google and Yandex maps.
-Consider how you can determine the geographical coordinates on a map or satellite image in the service Google Maps:
+Currently, the most famous online mapping services with a search function are Google and Yandex maps.
+Let's look at how you can determine geographic coordinates from a map or satellite image in the service Google Maps:

 2. Find the exact location on the map.
-For this, the map can be moved mouse, zoom in and out by scrolling the mouse wheel.
-You can also find the location you want using search by name using locality, street and house.
-To find the place of your home as accurately as possible, switch between display modes: Map, Hybrid or Satellite.
+For this card can be moved mouse, zoom in and out by scrolling the mouse wheel.
+You can also find the one you need locality by using search by name using a locality, street and house.
+To find the location of your home as accurately as possible, switch between display modes: Map, Hybrid or Satellite.

-3. Click right by clicking on the desired location on the map and choose from the menu that opens paragraph What's in there?.
+3. Click right click on to the right place on the map and select from the menu that opens paragraph What's in here?.
 A marker in the form of a green arrow will appear on the map.
 Repeat the operation if the marker is not positioned accurately.

-4. When you hover the mouse over the green arrow, the geographical coordinates of the place will appear, they will also appear in the search bar from where they can be copied to the clipboard.
+4. When you hover your mouse over the green arrow, the geographic coordinates of the location will appear, and they will also appear in the search bar from where they can be copied to the clipboard.

 Rice.
-1. Determining the coordinates of a place by a pointer on a Google map
+1. Determining the coordinates of a place using a pointer on a Google map

-Now let's look at how you can determine the geographical coordinates on a map or satellite image in the service Yandex maps:
+Now let's look at how you can determine geographic coordinates from a map or satellite image in the service Yandex maps:

-To find a place, we will use the same algorithm as for searching on Google maps.
+To find a place, we use the same algorithm as for searching on Google maps.
 Open Yandex.Maps: http://maps.yandex.ru.
-To obtain coordinates on the Yandex map, use tool"Get information"(button with an arrow and a question mark, in the upper left part of the map).
-When you click on the map with this tool, a marker appears on it, and the coordinates are displayed in the search bar.
+To obtain coordinates on a Yandex map, use tool"Get information"(button with an arrow and a question mark, in the upper left part of the map).
+When you click on the map with this tool, a marker appears on the map and coordinates are displayed in the search bar.

 Rice.
-2. Determination of the coordinates of the place by the pointer on the Yandex map
+2. Determining the coordinates of a place using a sign on the Yandex map

-On search engine maps, by default, coordinates are shown in degrees with a decimal fraction with "-" signs for negative longitude.
-On Google maps and Yandex maps, first latitude, then longitude (until October 2012, the reverse order was adopted on Yandex maps: first longitude, then latitude).
+On the maps search engines by default, coordinates are shown in degrees s decimal with "-" signs for negative longitude.
+On Google maps and Yandex maps, first latitude, then longitude (until October 2012, Yandex maps adopted reverse order: first longitude, then latitude).